the-dgt/anything-gpt/README.md

     // stream: true,
     model: "gpt-4"
   },
   instance: {
-    api_key: localStorage.getItem("your_api_key_here") // you define where the key comes, depending on JS environment you work with.
+    // you define where the key comes from, depending on JS environment you work with.
+    api_key: localStorage.getItem("your_api_key_here")
   },
 }